Cultural depictions of Gilles de Rais: Films about Joan of Arc

-Bruno Wolkowitch played the part in Jacques Rivette's Joan the Maid in 1994.
+Bruno Wolkowitch portrayed the character, referred to here as "Gilles de Laval", in Jacques Rivette's Joan the Maid in 1994.
 During the siege of Orléans, Gilles de Rais first approaches Joan of Arc (Sandrine Bonnaire) with mystical admiration: "I knew it.
 You are of God and not of men."
 He then prostrates himself before her, proclaiming in Latin and then in French that she is "the angel Raphael sent to save us."
 When he asks for her hand to kiss, Joan of Arc tells him to stop, specifying that she is "none of that."

+Later, the Maid strives to overcome the captains' lack of resolve as they hesitate before launching the assault.
+She urges them to remain pure if they wish to prevail, a Christ-like message that provokes mixed reactions: some war leaders laugh, while others are moved, like Gilles de Rais, who exclaims, "Listen to her!
+It is because of our sins that we have been defeated, and she—she is our redeemer..."
+In this scene, the camera isolates Gilles de Laval from his comrades in arms by framing him in perspective, first between Joan of Arc and the Bastard of Orléans, and then between Joan and La Hire.
+Gilles de Rais's alterity — he is never shot in close-up and is "clad in a black cloak lined with red" — thus becomes apparent, despite his repeated declarations of loyalty to the Maid.

-In the second part of the film, the French army is eventually disbanded following the failure of the siege of Paris.
+In the second part of Jacques Rivette's film, Joan of Arc remains skeptical about the relic that Gilles de Rais bought at great cost.
+The French army is eventually disbanded following the failure of the siege of Paris.
 Taking leave of the Maid, Gilles de Rais informs her that he has ordered a mystery play to celebrate their feats of war, although it turns out to be "more expensive than expected.
 Everything is more expensive than expected."
 He remarks to Joan that she is "not an angel after all", which she confirms with a smile.
 Gilles de Rais retorts that he feels "robbed" all the same, then tells the Maid that she has "changed".
 "I don't think so", says Joan of Arc.
 Gilles de Rais replies: "Then it's me.
 Farewell".

 Vincent Cassel played the part in Luc Besson's The Messenger: The Story of Joan of Arc in 1999.
 "Besson completely and deliberately obscured the dark, tortured, monstrous side of Gilles de Rais", explains actor Pascal Greggory, who plays the Duke of Alençon in the film.
 Costume designer Catherine Leterrier designed "a very elegant black suit of armor" to reflect Gilles de Rais' "character and history", in particular "his disturbing side".